 Fish: This delicate recipe for ginger-soy fish uses halibut marinated in ginger, garlic, soy sauce, sesame oil, oyster sauce, sugar, and pepper.
 The marinade and cooking technique can be used for whole fishes (if you have a big enough steamer) or for fillets.

-Celebratory turnip cake is one of the most traditional Chinese New Year's dishes.
+Celebratory turnip cake is one of the most traditional Lunar New Year's dishes.
 Although technically not a cake as we know it in the Western tradition, this savory preparation is present in all holiday dinner tables because it brings good luck and represents one's disposition to be better with each passing year.
 Shiitake mushrooms, pork, gammon, prawns, rice and daikon are just a few of many ingredients that take part in this elaborate recipe.
 A total of 6 hours of soaking the rice is necessary, but the cake steams in 45 minutes.
 Cool off before pan-frying each slice in vegetable oil.

 Fruit: For a fruity end to your meal, try our bananas with coconut sauce.
 Simply steam the whole bananas and make a sauce on the stove.
 Cover the steamed bananas with sauce and garnish with mint.
 The whole process only takes 20 minutes and it's an ideal gluten-free dessert.
 These steamed pears cook in 30 minutes and use honey and dates as additional flavoring.
 The sweet and tangy flavor of Asian pears is beautiful when steamed but replace for Bosch or Anju if you can't find Asian pears.

 Cake: This very simple recipe for sponge cake includes an eggy batter steamed for 25 minutes into a moist and delicious cake that you can eat plain or with fruit compote.